The track-length extension fitting algorithm for energy measurement of interacting particles in liquid argon TPCs and its performance with ProtoDUNE-SP data: Introduction

 The dense detection material in a LArTPC introduces a challenge by causing secondary interactions of hadrons originating from the neutrino scatter with other argon atoms in the detector.
 Because the lengths of the tracks of interacting particles are shorter than those of stopping particles with the same energies, range-based energy estimations are insufficient for interacting particles.
 Furthermore, interactions between hadrons and nuclei typically produce particles for which the energy is difficult or impossible to determine, such as neutrons and heavy nuclear fragments.
 Calorimetric energy measurements therefore only collect a fraction of the total energy of the incident particle, and that fraction varies from interaction to interaction in a random way which is difficult to model.
 Usually, calorimetric methods must be calibrated in situ with particles of known species and energies.

 In this paper, we introduce a new method for energy measurement which can be utilized in a LArTPC.
-It is based on a fit for the hypothetical track-length using calorimetric and position information of hits on a reconstructed track.
+It is based on a fit for the best track-length extension using calorimetric and position information of hits on a reconstructed track.
+For an inelastically interacting particle, the method calculates the total track length the particle would have traveled if it had not interacted inelastically.
+Therefore, the method addresses the challenges introduced in the above paragraph.
 Data and simulation samples of the ProtoDUNE-SP detector~\cite{Abed_Abud_2022,Abi_2020} are used to evaluate the performance.
 The method shows good performance for energy measurement on short tracks produced by interacting charged pions.

 This paper is organized as follows.
-In Section~\ref{sec:methodology}, we introduce the hypothetical track-length fitting algorithm.
+In Section~\ref{sec:methodology}, we introduce the track-length extension fitting (TLEFit) algorithm.
 Section~\ref{sec:ProtoDUNE} introduces the ProtoDUNE-SP detector and beam instrumentation, and Section~\ref{sec:sample_reco} describes event reconstruction and the detector simulation.
-In Section~\ref{sec:Performance}, studies for the performance of the hypothetical track-length fitting algorithm are presented.
+In Section~\ref{sec:Performance}, studies for the performance of the TLEFit algorithm are presented.
 Then, the paper concludes with a summary in Section~\ref{sec:summary}.